smrichards/LosslessSwitcher-TIDAL/README.md

 #
 This is a fork of the Apple Music Lossless Switcher app: https://github.com/vincentneo/LosslessSwitcher

 This app is modified to not read the apple music logs and to read the Tidal logs from disk.
-The rest of the functionality is the same.
+The rest of the functionality is the same.-this is just a test

 LosslessSwitcher-TIDAL switches your current audio device's sample rate to match the currently playing lossless song on your Tidal app, automatically.